Chart Color Schemes

 Warragul lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Warragul is projected to increase its population by 7,414 persons, reflecting a total gain of 24.6% over the 17-year period.
+For areas not covered by this data, AreaSearch utilized VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Based on demographic trends and the latest annual ERP population numbers, Warragul's population is forecasted to increase by 7,414 persons to 2041, reflecting a total gain of 18.4% over the 17 years.

 Frequently Asked Questions - Population